slviajero/tinybasic/examples/14games/README.md

 - Banner: banner.bas - print a nice banner text (for those who still remember the large endless paper printers)
 - EvenWins: evenwins.bas - draw an even number from 27 marbles
 - Nim: nim.bas - take objects from piles, a classic
+- Cube: cube.bas - navigate through a mined cube
+- Queen: queen.bas - try to move a queen on a chessboard
+- King: king.bas - a clone of Hamurabi, you are the king of an island
+- BlackJack: blackjk.bas - play blackjack, up to 7 players

 ## BASIC language features